AuvyuanDumas/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
+In this project, I set up a mini honeynet in Microsoft Azure and integrated log sources into a Log Analytics workspace.
 Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+Initially, I measured metrics in the unsecured environment before applying security controls.
+After implementing these controls, I measured the metrics again.
+The results demonstrated a substantial reduction in security events and incidents, highlighting the effectiveness of the security measures.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It’s important to note that if the network resources had been heavily utilized by regular users, more security events and alerts might have been generated during the 24-hour period after the security controls were applied.

 # Azure-SOC